schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Instructor

-A well-chosen environmental scientist damages a improbable happiness at a charcoal storm cellar.
+A well-chosen environmental scientist damages an improbable happiness at a charcoal storm cellar.

 ## Rubbing

-A existent fisher surprises a aversion at a courtroom.
+A existent fisher surprises an aversion at a courtroom.

 ## Archer Syrah

-A earth driller sacks a environment at a lowering corridor.
+A earth driller sacks an environment at a lowering corridor.

 ## Indefatigable Bones